Australian rules football in Europe: Austria

+Clubs

 Belgium

 Australian rules football was first played in Chatelet in 1919 by Australian soldiers in World War I.

 Australian rules football has been played in Belgium since 2004, with a team based in Brussels.
 The Brussels Saints have played matches against the Paris Cockerels and teams from around Europe, including winning the 2005 EU Cup, although since this era, the club has gone into recess and is not currently active.

 A new Belgian club played matches against Dutch sides Amsterdam and The Hague in late 2012, the first Australian rules football match played by a Belgian team in over five years.
+The local Brussels competition became known as the Belgium AFL.